emilk/eframe_template/README.md

 For running the `build_web.sh` script you also need to install `jq` and `binaryena` with your packet manager of choice.

 ### Compiling for the web

+Make sure you are using the latest version of stable rust by running `rustup update`.

 You can compile your app to [WASM](https://en.wikipedia.org/wiki/WebAssembly) and publish it as a web page.
 For this you need to set up some tools.
 There are a few simple scripts that help you with this: